 PPA’s Background & History

 On October 17, 1991 the Pohnpei State Legislature passed a bill that became Pohnpei State Law No. 2L-224-91, which established the Pohnpei Port Authority.
-The law reorganized the Pohnpei State Government’s functions with respect to the air and sea ports of Pohnpei State.
+The law reorganized the Pohnpei State Government?s functions with respect to the air and sea ports of Pohnpei State.
 For some years thereafter, the functions of managing airport and seaport of Pohnpei State were conducted by the State Department of Public Works.
 These functions were later transferred to a newly organized public corporation known as the Pohnpei Port Authority (PPA).
 The enabling law mandates the PPA to be responsible for development, management, operation and maintenance of Pohnpei ports and facilities.
-Furthermore, the law provides that “because of the distance between the islands of this State and their remoteness from large commercial centers of the world, transportation constitutes a vital link in the State’s efforts toward social development and economic self- sufficiency”.
-Much has taken place since the creation of PPA in 1991.
-This Annual Report is an attempt to put into perspective the highlights of major activities, challenges and changes, successes and failures that we experienced in fiscal year 2010 and 2011.
+Furthermore, the law provides that ?because of the distance between the islands of this State and their remoteness from large commercial centers of the world, transportation constitutes a vital link in the State?s efforts toward social development and economic self- sufficiency?.

 Powers and Duties of the Pohnpei Port Authority

 In addition to the primary purpose of creating a public corporation to manage the port facilities of Pohnpei State, Pohnpei State Law No. 2L-224-91, grants corporate powers to the Pohnpei Port Authority which include:

 - to carry on the business of acquiring, establishing, developing, extending, maintaining, operating and managing ports, with all powers incident thereto;

 - shall have exclusive jurisdiction to plan, establish, develop, construct, enlarge, improve, maintain equip, operate and regulate the ports within the State;